 Costa Rica is Easy to Access

-Costa Rica is a beautiful, other-worldly destination that exists for many of us right in the backyard.
+Costa Rica is a beautiful, other-worldly destination that exists for many of us right in our backyards.
 If you live in South Florida, as we do, it’s a short 2 hour and 20 minute non-stop flight into San Jose International Airport.
 Even if you’re not that close, plenty of methods exist to get to Costa Rica on a budget.
 According to a recent report by Cheapflights.com, Costa Rica was recently rated as one of the top 5 bargain destinations to visit, with fares down more than 30%.
 Check flight prices currently info SJO right here on Kayak.

 There are a number of airlines that fly direct to Costa Rica and round-trip tickets can frequently be found for under $200.
 Below, we’ll highlight some of the best methods for getting to the country without breaking the bank, in addition to a day-by-day itinerary that breaks down transportation, activities and insider tips for navigating and fully enjoying all that Costa Rica has to offer.
 Read on… Pura Vida!